How Autism Feels: Understanding the Lived Experience From the Inside

 Many autistic people experience interoceptive differences, such as:

-- missing signs of stress until they hit overwhelm
+- Missing signs of stress until they hit overwhelm

-- difficulty distinguishing fatigue from sensory overload
+- Difficulty distinguishing fatigue from sensory overload

-- sensing emotions physically but not identifying them cognitively
+- Sensing emotions physically but not identifying them cognitively

 How Autism Feels in Social Spaces